 Twice a week.
 Credit, two semester hours.
-Offered in alternate years, not in 1941-1942.
+Offered in 1942-1943 and in alternate years.

 312. Teaching the Use of Books and Libraries.-Designed to study the best methods of teaching students in elementary and secondary schools the use of books and libraries, and to help the student to formulate a series of lesson plans.
 The possibilities of integrating library instruction with the various major subjects of the school curriculum and the methods of subject approach are considered.